A Christmas Sing with Bing (1955–1962): Program Seven

 The seventh broadcast was heard on December 24, 1961 and Kathryn Crosby, Edgar Bergen and Jo Stafford (a late substitute for Rosemary Clooney who was ill) comprised the guest list, alongside the usual cast.
 Crosby's version of "Joy to the World", from the inaugural show and "Jingle Bells", first heard on the second program, had now become 'regulars'.
 Crosby and Stafford duetted on a medley of "Santa Claus Is Coming to Town", "Silver Bells" and "Here Comes Santa Claus".
 Crosby and his wife sang "Rudolph the Red-Nosed Reindeer" together.
 A clip edited from a 1955 edition of radio's Edgar Bergen/Charlie McCarthy Show was inserted, featuring nine year-old Candice Bergen playing the part of 'Charlie McCarthy's sister'.

 Program Eight

 The final show in the series was transmitted on December 24, 1962.
 Earlier that year, Crosby had recorded a new album of Christmas songs entitled "I Wish You a Merry Christmas" and the opportunity was taken to promote this.
 Kathryn Crosby, Rosemary Clooney and Johnny Mercer covered eight of the fourteen titles on the recently completed album.
 Crosby started with the title song, "I Wish You a Merry Christmas".
 Clooney sang "The Littlest Angel" and "Let It Snow!
 Let It Snow!
 Let It Snow!" and joined Mercer for "Santa Claus Is Coming to Town".
 Mercer sang his own individual version of "The Glow-Worm".
 Crosby joined Clooney and Mercer for "Winter Wonderland".

+End Of Series

+The program's run ended when Insurance Company of North America declined to continue sponsorship in 1963 and CBS failed to get a new sponsor.
+A CBS executive said the program might resume in 1964 with a new sponsor, but it was not to be.